A second hand shop is oftentimes one of the more talked about in a community.

 When starting any business, especially a local brick-and-mortar operation, it’s critical that you comply with all local laws and acquire all appropriate licenses.
 If you plan to buy merchandise from private citizens, it’s also important to ensure all procedures are in place to prevent buying stolen goods and that you work with authorities if hot merchandise does come through your doors.

 Hire a Mr. or Mrs. Fix-It

 If you’re running a second hand furniture or appliance shop, there may come a time when you buy something — with the intent of selling it — that needs a little work.
 You’ll be far too consumed with running other aspects of your business to have the time to devote to handiwork.

 Find a few reliable people locally who can do repairs at a negotiable cost and help you out on an on-call basis.
-This could include people with sewing skills or electrical skills or even someone as specific as an air conditioner repairman.
+This could include people with sewing skills or electrical skills or someone with specific skills, e.g. furniture restoration.

 Just because a lot of your merchandise is second hand doesn’t mean your operation should be second rate.
 Your customers will expect you to effectively use technology and create a positive shopping experience.
 Consider a point-of-sale system that has some portability.
 Adopt a customer loyalty program that’s easy to track.
 Keep a clean, well-lit location.